its-anya/Issues-Exporter/README.md

 # GitHub Issues Exporter (JSON + CSV)

-Ek simple tool jo GitHub repo ke issues (aur unke saare comments) export karta hai — JSON aur Excel-friendly CSV dono formats mein.
+A simple tool that exports a GitHub repository’s issues and all their comments in both JSON and Excel-friendly CSV formats.

 - No hardcoded username/repo: pass via flags or environment variables
 - Exports all issues or filter by state (open/closed/all)